 Tent design is about people.
 How to shelter them from bugs and rain and the pain of carrying too much weight.
 How to integrate the sleeping experience with the wonder of the environment.
 How to hide the technical details and accentuate the aesthetic ones.
 At Tarptent, we design for the purpose of people.

 A critical design goal for every tent we do is to maximize usable volume.
 By usable volume we mean space into which you can reasonably sit up, lie down, change clothes, and organize gear.
 Listed length, width, and height specifications mean little in the absence of understanding the tent geometry.
-Shallow slopes cut off usable volume, steep slopes increase usable volume.
+Shallow sloping walls to ground cut off usable volume, steep slopes increase usable volume.
 Two tents with identical listed dimensions can have radically different usable volumes.
-Note how we use the PitchLoc ends in the Notch design to dramatically increase usable floor length and volume without increasing the footprint—the space required for setup.
+Note how we use the PitchLoc ends in the Notch design to lift the effective height at the ends of the tent and dramatically increase usable floor length and volume without increasing the footprint—the space required for setup.